toshimaru/blog.toshima.ru/_posts/2016-01-05-mysql-processlist-filter.md

 show processlist;
 {% endhighlight %}

-But, it cannot be filtered.
+But, it can't be filtered.
 If you'd like to retrieve processes like usual SQL syntax, it can be replaced with:

 {% highlight sql %}
 SELECT * FROM INFORMATION_SCHEMA.PROCESSLIST;